 Steps in preventing computer theft or making it less painful

-Below is a short list of recommendations that can not only help protect your laptop from being stolen, but also helps eliminate stress if it does happen to be stolen.
+Below is a short list of recommendations to help protect your laptop from being stolen and eliminate stress if it does get stolen.

 Keep track of important data

-Write down the computer serial number and model number, the support phone number, and any other useful details about the computer and store that information in your files.
+Write down the computer serial number and model number, the support phone number, and other useful details about the computer and store that information in your files.
 Keep the receipts of your computer and associated equipment.
-This information will come in handy when you need to report the laptop as stolen.
+This information comes in handy when you need to report the laptop as stolen.

 Engrave contact and reward info

-Engrave, or put a sticker on the laptop with a phone number with a reward of around $250 for laptop return if lost.
-Often many thief's can't get more than this on the black market, and may call you to sell it back to you.
+Engrave, or put a sticker on the laptop with a phone number and reward of around $250 if the laptop is returned.
+Often many thieves can't get more than this on the black market and may call you to sell it back to you.

 Don't keep it out in the open